h2non/node-authrc/README.md

 $ npm install authrc
 ```

-For only CLI usage is recommended you install as global package:
+For only CLI usage is recommended you install it as global package:

 ```
 $ npm install -g authrc